 Describe the patterns you see in plots from 2a and 2b.
 In words, compare the components of the radiation and the individual energy fluxes (Fnet, Fe, Fh, Fg) between summer and winter.
 Which components change a lot, and which don’t?
 What happens at night?

 Step 3.
-Bowen ratio as an indicator of energy disposition.

-Calculate the Bowen ratio by plotting Fe (y) vs Fh (x), fit a line and get the slope and R2, for each day.
-Make a scatter plot that shows the data, the 1:1 line, the regression line, and add the R2, p-value and the equation to the plot.

-In addition, make a new vector (column in your data frame) that defines B as Fh/Fe and plot this against time for each day.
-What happens during sunrise/sunset and at night?
-Does this make sense?

-Export your final, best plots from R studio to your word document.
-Answer the following questions in your report: How do the slope and R2 of the Bowen ratios compare for each day?

-Step 4.
 Energy and water flux conversions

 Show how LE (W m-2) can be converted to ET (mm/day) with the information in note 1.
 Use pen and paper to demonstrate the unit conversion from energy to length units; take a photo of your dimensional analysis and insert that into your word document.